sumit03guha/python_vs_rust/README.md

 ## Future Work

-This project will be extended to include more algorithms and potentially other types of performance comparisons (e.g., memory usage).
+This project will be extended to include more algorithms and potentially other types of performance comparisons (e.g., memory usage, multi-threading).

 ## Acknowledgments